Has your doctor told you that you need to take insulin? You'll want to get familiar with what it is and how you use it.

-Rapid-acting insulin.
-This starts working within a few minutes and lasts for a couple of hours.
+- Rapid-acting insulin.
+This starts to work within a few minutes and lasts for a couple of hours.

-You can give yourself an insulin injection using a needle and syringe, a cartridge system, or prefilled pen systems.
+There are several different methods.
+You can give yourself an insulin injection using a needle and syringe, a cartridge system, or pre-filled pen systems.
 Inhaled insulin, insulin pumps, and a quick-acting insulin device are also available.

-If you're using an injectable insulin, the place on the body where you give yourself the shot may affect the timing of its benefit to you.
+If you use an injectable insulin, the place on the body where you give yourself the shot may matter.

 You'll absorb insulin the most consistently when you inject it into your belly.
-The next best places to inject your insulin are the arms, thighs, and buttocks.
+The next best places to inject insulin are your arms, thighs, and buttocks.

-You should try to consistently inject insulin at the same general area of your body.
-Within that general area, you should alternate the location of the exact injection spot.
+Make it a habit to inject insulin at the same general area of your body, but vary the exact injection spot.
 This helps minimize scarring under the skin.

 - Low blood sugar

-- Lumps or scarring of the area of the body where you've had too many insulin injections
+- Lumps or scars where you've had too many insulin injections

 - Rash at the site of injection or over the entire body (rare)

-- With inhaled insulin, there's a risk of a sudden tightening of the lungs in people who have asthma or the lung disease COPD.
+- With inhaled insulin, there's a chance that the lungs could tighten suddenly in people who have asthma or the lung disease COPD.

 How Should I Store My Insulin?